Is Thelma and Louise a Feminist Film?

 Men as the Violent Figure

-Characterizing men as violent figures can amplify the physical fragility of women.
-For example, Darryl is characterized as a dominating man, as he always controls Thelma by never letting her out and constantly shouting at her.
+Characterising men as violent figures can amplify the physical fragility of women.
+For example, Darryl is characterised as a dominating man, as he always controls Thelma by never letting her out and constantly shouting at her.
 For example, he tells Thelma with an irritated voice and expression, “Damnit, Thelma, don’t holler like that!”
 Even after days of not seeing her, he stands up and shouts at her on the phone, “If you’re not back here tonight, Goddamnit, Thelma… Well, I just don’t wanna say…” while simultaneously focused on watching American football.
 The action of standing up and roaring at Thelma displays his dominance and outrageousness.
 His attitude may illustrate his ignorance and negligence towards Thelma’s feelings, thus strengthens the downgrading of men and strengthens the movie’s nature as feminist as a whole.

 Although Jimmy exerts violence when Louise refuses to tell him what was happening by flipping the table, shouting, “You guys gonna leave for fuckin’ ever?”, he shows his love by coming all the way to Oklahoma City to see Louise.
 He even proposes to her and says, “I don’t want to lose you.
 And for some reason I get the feelin’ you’re about to split.
 Permanently”.
 The accurate prediction of “splitting permanently” may not only contribute as a foreshadowing of the movie’s ending, but also shows his concern and understanding towards their relationship.
 His other actions like waiting next to the telephone in case he misses Louise’s call and remembering what happened the first time they met reminds the audience that kind men like Jimmy still exist.